-Trinity Lutheran College is pleased to announce Lanie McMullin, Executive Director of Economic Development for the City of Everett, as a featured guest in the Leadership Lecture Series: Changing and Shaping Culture.
+Trinity Lutheran College is pleased to announce Ruthie Bolton, 2-time Olympic Gold Medalist and USA Basketball Female of the Year, as a featured guest in the Leadership Lecture Series: Changing and Shaping Culture.

 The series, hosted by Trinity president John Reed, is designed to be a service and source of inspiration to the community.
 The speakers are people who have been significant leaders and people of influence in their chosen professions, and whose work has transformed or shaped culture in a significant way.

 The college is thrilled to host Ruthie Bolton as a speaker in this year's series.

 For more information contact Deb Wendt at 425.249.4716.